• Skip to primary navigation

 Each extended family (by surname) had at least one page (front and back).
 I spread the picture enough to add stories, dates, and facts to the pages.

-Adding group photos of the extended family works because you can share much information in just one picture.
+Adding group photos of the extended family works because you can share information in just one picture.

 The following page themes involve life events that you may have just one picture of and want to put together to create a theme page.